Seafort Saga: Plot

-Seafort must avert the rebellion while dealing with his wounds, both mental and physical, and lead the colonists against the space invaders who have begun to attack not just the fleets in orbit but also the planet.
+Seafort must avert the rebellion while dealing with his wounds, both mental and physical, and lead the colonists against the space invaders, who have begun to attack not just the fleets in orbit but also the planet.
 To do so, he must turn his back on his oath to the UN Navy and commit high treason.

 Reaching the station in orbit above Hope Nation, Seafort manages to transmit skewed N-Waves which attract the "fish", and uses the automated weapons on board the station to kill thousands of them.
 He also arranges for the stations fusion reactor to detonate, which is tantamount to a nuclear explosion.
 Such an act is punishable by death, but Seafort no longer cares about his life.
 In the process of conducting this exercise, Vax Holser arrives at the last minute with a ship and arranges to come aboard the station.
 While there, he incapacitates Seafort, and sends him back on his launch, remaining in his place.
 This results in Vax's death.

-Seafort now must assume command of Vax's old ship, with a crew who don't trust him (blaming him for their captains death), passengers who don't like him (including Annie who has been driven insane after an attempted rape by criminals on Hope Nation, Alexi who has no memory, and Jarence Branstead who is a potential goofjuice addict) as well as his dealing with own internal sense of justice which he feels demands his death for his failures.
+Seafort must assume command of Vax's old ship, with a crew who do not trust him (blaming him for their captain's death), passengers who do not like him (including Annie, who has been driven insane after an attempted rape by criminals on Hope Nation; Alexi with his amnesia; and Jarence Branstead, who is a potential goofjuice addict) as well as wrestling with his own sense of justice, which he feels demands his death for his failures.

-Reaching earth, Seafort finds that the ban on nuclear weapons has been adjusted due to the repeated attacks by the fish aliens, and his actions are deemed laudable by the navy and worthy of a reward.
-Not feeling he deserves this attention, Seafort seeks to resign.
-Instead, he is persuaded to take over the command of the naval academy, training the next generation of cadets, in the hopes he can prepare them to be better than he was.
+Reaching Earth, Seafort finds that the ban on nuclear weapons has been lifted due to repeated attacks by the Fish, and his actions are deemed laudable by the navy.
+Feeling unworthy, Seafort seeks to resign.
+Instead, he is persuaded to take over the command of the naval academy, training the next generation of cadets.